H. A. Gwynne: Journalistic career

+Gwynne died at his home in Little Easton, Essex on 26 June 1950.

 Gwynne and The Protocols of the Elders of Zion

 In 1920, Gwynne caused controversy when he wrote an introduction to a book titled The Cause of World Unrest.
 Gwynne's introduction argued that there was a Jewish conspiracy to promote Communism.
 Gwynne cited the book The Protocols of the Elders of Zion (later exposed as a forgery) in his introduction.
 While Gwynne did not take a stance on whether The Protocols were authentic or not, he did claim that "the Jewish Bolsheviks" in Russia were "carrying out almost to the letter" the program outlined in The Protocols.
 Gwynne's articles linking Jews and Communism resulted in him receiving a letter of complaint from the Jewish journalist Leopold Greenberg, who accused Gwynne of promoting Antisemitism.